116th Congress

 WASHINGTON— Today, Congresswoman Lauren Underwood's (IL-14) legislation to protect the Affordable Care Act (ACA) passed the House of Representatives.
 The legislation, which was offered as an amendment to the House appropriations package for Fiscal Year 2021, would prevent the Department of Justice (DOJ) from spending federal funds on litigation that undermines the health care law.

 WASHINGTON— Yesterday, legislation co-sponsored by Congresswoman Lauren Underwood (IL-14) to support the child care sector during the novel coronavirus (COVID-19) pandemic passed the House of Representatives.
 The Child Care is Essential Act, H.R.
+7027, would provide $50 billion in grant funding to child care providers to stabilize the child care sector so that providers can safely reopen and operate.
+Additionally, Underwood supported the passage of the Child Care for Economic Recovery Act, HR.
+7327.

 Underwood amendment prevents DOJ from spending federal funds on litigation that undermines the health care law